Evenwyne/programming-univbasics-4-introduction/README.md

 ## Demonstrate Nesting of Collection Data Structures

-Now that you know about `Array`s (grocery lists, band members, todo lists) and `Hash`es (abbreviation to full name lookup, a stock symbol to trading value lookup, instrument to band member name lookup) you might be a bit unimpressed.
+Now that you know about `Array`s (grocery lists, band members, "To-Do" lists) and `Hash`es (abbreviation to full name lookup, a stock symbol to trading value lookup, instrument to band member name lookup) you might be a bit unimpressed.
 "Surely the world's data needs are more complex than simple lists and lookup tables," you might exclaim.